Travel subsidies for people with disability or mobility issues

 “One lady said she’s been given her life back and she’s not a prisoner in her own home anymore.”

-Anyone in Hamilton or Waipa can call Life Unlimited on 0800 008 011 for more information about Total Mobility or to arrange an assessment.
+Anyone in Hamilton, Waipa, Tauranga or Rotorua can call Life Unlimited on 0800 008 011 for more information about Total Mobility or to arrange an assessment.
 In other areas contact your local regional council to see how the scheme operates near you, or read the Total Mobility guide from the New Zealand Transport Agency.

 Who is eligible for Total Mobility?